typosquatter/ail-typo-squatting/README.md

 ## Source install

 ail-typo-squatting can be install with poetry.
-If you don't have poetry installed, you can do the following `curl -sSL https://raw.githubusercontent.com/python-poetry/poetry/master/get-poetry.py | python`.
+If you don't have poetry installed, you can do the following `curl -sSL https://install.python-poetry.org | python3 -`.

 ```bash
 $ poetry install